Skip to content

 Git commit messages

-igir is configured to squash-merge all pull requests, such that only the pull request title ends up in the commit history of the main branch.
+Igir is configured to squash-merge all pull requests, such that only the pull request title ends up in the commit history of the main branch.
 This means that individual commit messages are less important, and it puts more emphasis on quality pull request titles & descriptions.

 That said, quality commit messages help future maintainers understand past intentions.
 Please use your best judgement on descriptive, clear, and concise commit messages.